-City Breaks: Lisbon makes the perfect cultural European city break, with an abundance of postcard-pretty streets and nostalgic charm, a modern hub where 1,000 year old buildings rub shoulders with gourmet eateries and luxurious shopping - Lisbon is simply perfect for an ideal weekend away.
+City Breaks: Lisbon is ideal for a cultural European city break, with postcard-pretty streets and plenty of nostalgic charm.
+The city is a modern hub, where 1,000 year old buildings rub shoulders with gourmet eateries and luxurious shopping - Lisbon, the perfect city for a romantic weekend adventure.

 Expand headings for further information:

 Flight4 provides access to independent low cost flight ticket and discount airfare search systems, these systems compare the latest flight ticket deals across hundreds of travel website's in just a few clicks.

 Compare Cheap Flight Ticket Deals to Lisbon direct from the following UK airports:

 TAP Air Portugal - London Heathrow LHR to Lisbon LIS

 Easyjet - London Luton LTN & Manchester MAN to Lisbon LIS

 British Airways - London Heathrow LHR to Lisbon LIS

 Start planning your Portugal short stay adventure now and you'll soon be enjoying Lisbon's rich culture and traditional cuisine (including heavenly custard tarts and wonderfully fresh seafood).